If you are working to heal from an eating disorder, learning to let go can help your journey tremendously.

 3. LET GO OF: Toxic friendships.

-This is one of the hardest steps as it may include removing certain people from your life that you’ve been close with… but it needs to be done.
+This is one of the hardest steps as it may include removing certain people from your life whom you’ve been close with.
+But it needs to be done.
 If a friend in your life has been encouraging of your disorder, not supportive of your recovery, is fixated on dieting/their own weight or is struggling with issues that are triggering your own, it’s crucial to assess how that friendship is impacting your recovery journey.
 Is it holding you back?
 If so, you’ll need to make a tough decision.

 4. LET GO OF: Your comfort zone.

-In many ways, your ED can become like your security blanket.
-You closely identify with it, you see it as part of yourself and it’s this secret little world that you have full perceived control over.
-When recovery gets hard or scary, it can be so tempting to turn back into the arms of your ED for comfort but trust me when I say this, you have to fight that!
+In many ways, the ED can become your security blanket.
+You closely identify with it and see it as part of yourself.
+It’s this secret little world that you have full perceived control over.
+When recovery gets hard or scary, it can be so tempting to turn back into the arms of your ED for comfort.
+But trust me when I say this, you have to fight that!

 5. LET GO OF: Mementos and souvenirs from your disorder.

-Instead, replace those mementos with positive new ones – affirmation cards, positive notes to yourself, journal entries detailing your recovery victories that you can remind yourself of when things feel difficult.
+Instead, replace those mementos with positive new ones.
+Affirmation cards, positive notes to yourself, and journal entries detailing your recovery victories can be helpful when things feel difficult.

 6. LET GO OF: Fear and hesitation.